apache/flink/docs/ops/jobmanager_high_availability.md

 <pre>yarn.application-attempts: 10</pre>

-This means that the application can be restarted 10 times before YARN fails the application.
+This means that the application can be restarted 9 times for failed attempts before YARN fails the application (9 retries + 1 initial attempt).
+Additional restarts can be performed by YARN if required by YARN operations: Preemption, node hardware failures or reboots, or NodeManager resyncs.
+These restarts are not counted against `yarn.application-attempts`, see <a href="http://johnjianfang.blogspot.de/2015/04/the-number-of-maximum-attempts-of-yarn.html">Jian Fang's blog post</a>.
 It's important to note that `yarn.resourcemanager.am.max-attempts` is an upper bound for the application restarts.
-Therfore, the number of application attempts set within Flink cannot exceed the YARN cluster setting with which YARN was started.
+Therefore, the number of application attempts set within Flink cannot exceed the YARN cluster setting with which YARN was started.

 #### Container Shutdown Behaviour